vid123ver/authentication-system/README.md

 - Password Hashing using bcrypt
 - JWT Authentication
 - Refresh Token Support
-- Role-Based Authorization
+- Role-Based Authorization (Admin-only routes enforced via middleware)
+- Self-or-Admin authorization on profile updates (`authorizeSelfOrAdmin`)
 - Protected Routes
-- Request Validation
+- Request Validation (Zod, server-side)
-- Centralized Error Handling
+- Centralized Error Handling with correct HTTP status codes
+- Inactive users are blocked at login
+- Refresh tokens are revoked on logout and after password change

+**Known limitations:**
+- Access tokens are not blacklisted and remain valid until they expire (default: 15 minutes).
+To reduce the security impact, the application uses short-lived access tokens, refresh token revocation on logout, and revokes all refresh tokens after a password change.

 ---